Jawwad S. Khawaja: Personal life

 Khawaja has been married to his first cousin, Bina Jawwad since 1973.
 The two share four children together; three daughters (Ismet, Zainub and Saleema) and a son, Haider.
-He lives with his wife and children at their farmhouse in Bedian Road, Lahore, having founded a school over there called “Harsukh”, which houses the local young and underprivileged children living nearby.
+He lives with his wife and children at their farmhouse in Bedian Road, Lahore, having founded a school over there called "Harsukh", which houses the local young and underprivileged children living nearby.
 He also owns a residence in Islamabad.

-Khawaja’s late brother, Hasan Muttaqi Khawaja (1946-2019), was married to the daughter of newspaper magnate and founder of the Jang Group, Mir Khalil-ur-Rehman, until his death in February 2019.
+Khawaja's late brother, Hasan Muttaqi Khawaja (1946-2019), was married to the daughter of newspaper magnate and founder of the Jang Group, Mir Khalil-ur-Rehman, until his death in February 2019.

 Memoirs

 Khawaja is the author of Slaughtered Without a Knife: Sixteen Years a Judge, a reflective work published in 2022.
 This book offers an insider's perspective on the Pakistani judiciary, drawing from his experiences spanning from 1999 to 2015.
 Rather than a traditional autobiography, it delves into the interplay between law, institutional culture, and personal conscience, enriched with references to Sufi poetry and philosophical insights.
 The title alludes to a hadith emphasizing the profound responsibilities of judges.

+In his memoir, Khawaja details how he bridged his legal academic background at the Lahore University of Management Sciences (LUMS) with the apex judiciary by pioneering Pakistan's first formal judicial clerkship program.
+Upon his elevation to the bench in late 2009, he introduced the concept of research assistants to his chamber, appointing Ehsan Ullah Shah and Sultan Babar Mirza as the first two judicial law clerks in the history of the Supreme Court of Pakistan, a practice that was later formalized court-wide in 2010.